kaoqueri/kaoqueri/README.md

 - 👋 Hi, I’m @kaoqueri
 - 👀 I’m interested in solving daily problems
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any basic programs
+- 💞️ I’m looking to collaborate on any basic programs and nonograms solver
-- 📫 How to reach me : idk

 <!---
 kaoqueri/kaoqueri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.